DanHulton/HowToFeedMyCats/README.md

 entering the bedroom that she does not escape, nor Rory enter, lest **A Fight** ensue.

-She may not be visible when you enter, as she can be skittish.
-Or she may be desperate for affection.
-Who can know in advance?
-She is a cat, and her whims are subject to no human scrutiny.

 Her food bowls are across the room, in front of the window.
-They will likely still be mostly full when you arrive, but if you feel like attempting to gain her (incredibly fickle) affection, you can add more food to the bowl and then supplicate before her.
+She also grazes, so feel free to fill them up if they look empty.

 Her water bowls should be visible on entering the room, directly in front of the door.
 They should be emptied in the bathroom sink and refilled.